sminghui80-debug/Semkgc/README.md

 ```
 All commands above are also provided in the `run_commands.md` file.

-## Acknowledgements
-The code is partially borrowed from [SimKGC](https://github.com/intfloat/SimKGC).

 ## Citation
 If you find this work useful, please consider citing: